fossgis/wms.openstreetmap.de/README.md

 ### Configuration:

+Layers are created into per-topic `.map` files and included into [osmwms.map](osmwms.map).
-Layers are added using osmwms.map.
-This is (more or less) an ordinary mapfile with the exeption of some metadata fields in layers:
+These are (more or less) an ordinary mapfiles with the [usual mapfile syntax](https://mapserver.org/mapfile/), but with some some additional metadata fields in layers:

 * "copyright"     - This is used for layer specific copyright messages rendered as watermark.
 * "-wms-disabled" - If true, WMS is disabled for this layer.